“How do I make a liquid lipstick?”

 -It prevents the pigments from “bleeding” into the lines of the lips.

 – By increasing the viscosity of the formula, It prevents pigments from settling.

 -It provides optimal pigments stability and water resistance.

 Tocopheryl Acetate (vitamin E) is an antioxidant.
 It’s needed for stability or marketing reasons.
 Usually, you can’t go wrong by adding it at a 0.2%.

 Hydrogen Dimethicone ensures adherence to the skin.
 It’s a difficult ingredient to source and not necessary.

 Ethylhexyl Methoxycinnamate it’s a UV adsorber and prevents shades variations besides protecting your lips.

 Ethylhexylglycerin has a bacteriostatic (limits bacteria reproduction) and moisturizing effect.
-Due to a synergistic effect, dosage of the preservative can be reduced when this ingredient is present.
+Due to a synergistic effect, the dosage of the preservative can be reduced when this ingredient is present.
 Unnecessary in this kind of products.

 Caprylyl Glycol, Hexylene Glycol, Phenoxyethanol is a preservative known as Lexgard HPO.
-A liquid lipstick, being an oil based formulation, doesn’t require a preservative.
+A liquid lipstick, being an oil-based formulation, doesn’t require a preservative.
 I’ve formulated lipsticks with no preservative that were able to pass stability, pet and microbiological tests.
 However, remember that not adding a preservative could make you lose customers.

 How to make a liquid lipstick-other common ingredients